 A REASONABLE INTERPRETATION of this result is that high performing PMOs are perceived as filling several important functions, but the important functions are determined by the needs of their specific organizational context.
-The important functions are determined by the specific organizational context.

 KEY FINDING 13: Centrally located PMOs have a different mandate.